PisutSukpool/CRM-Analytics/Homework 08/readme.md

    create feature that maybe relate to model about 60 features

-    1. Customer Movement viz Repeat and Reactivated each active customer periods (1 month , 2 months , 3 months)
+    1. Customer Movement viz Repeat and Reactivated in each active customer periods (1 month , 2 months , 3 months)

     2. RFM -> (recency , frequency , monetary)